SebastianOsinski/SORandom/README.md

 * Sampling with replacement
 * Sampling without replacement
-* Sampling with replacement with given probabilities
+* Sampling with replacement with given weights

 ##How to use it?